Saboti/eldritch.emacs/README.md

 <img src="screenshot.png" alt="Screenshot"/><br/>

 ### About
 First try to create a eldritch Theme for my favorite editor emacs.
-Hope you like it.
-Sticks to the official SPEC as possible.
+Adheres as closely as possible to the official specification.

 ### Installation
 1. Clone the Repo to your .emacs.d Folder e.g. ```git clone https://github.com/Saboti/eldritch.emacs ~/.emacs.d/themes/```